Funding opportunities for hospitality management students are available.

 - Maintaining full-time enrollment status (9 or more hours per semester as specified by the academic unit for graduate students)

-- A complimentary registration and travel expense stipend for the 2014 ISPA Conference & Expo in Las Vegas, Nevada, October 13-15.
+- Complimentary registration and travel expense stipend for the annual ISPA Conference & Expo in Las Vegas, Nevada.

 - The recipient will be assigned a one-year mentor from the Mary Tabacchi Scholarship Selection Committee.